megler/angular-typing-game/README.md

 # TypingGame

+Small Angular app using conditional, directives, data binding and class assigment in a quick typing game.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.4.

 ## Development server